randrew934/sol_bet_anything_dapp/README.md

 ![Sol Bet Anything - Google Chrome 5_13_2025 4_48_10 PM](https://github.com/user-attachments/assets/e23f892a-8a81-4008-aefe-b90a01f3972d)

 ✅ You don't have to worry about creating a wallet, saving your keys, or connecting your main wallet to a phishing site, or creating multiple wallets thanks to the embedded wallet feature.
 All you need is your Google mail.
 This makes our product easy to use and safe for people new to crypto, and also for the experienced folks.
+So, no more boring 3-day lecture on Crypto best practices filled with Blockchain jargons, just because you want to do a simple task that shouldn't take you 3 minutes.

 ✅ You don't have to go through the trouble of double verification(wallet and mail), and we don't have to worry about keeping your data.
 You can receive links to your game in your mail.
 That way, we can be fully onchain while still making the process easier for you, thanks to a mailing service and the mail feature made available with Civic Auth.